wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 1.1.7 =
+* Fixed: a bug that caches were not cleared with database tables with a custom prefix.
 * Fixed: a bug that the Prefetch Category Lists option did not take effect.

 = 1.1.6 =